-This division is made of three districts, also called precincts and a Livestock Unit.
+This division is made of three districts, also called precincts.

 Patrol staffing includes one lieutenant, twenty three deputies, four sergeants and one secretary.
 The Livestock Unit is managed and operates from the same facility and includes one sergeant and four deputies.
 The Criminal Investigation Division also has two detectives assigned to this office.

 The current population in District One is approximately 126,775.
 The Patrol Deputy to population ratio within District One is 1/4695.
 In 2016 Deputies responded to 25, 473 calls for service, performed 308 sex offender compliance checks, made 484 arrests, issued 2068 citations and wrote 2,666 criminal offense reports.

 Sex Offender Compliance Coordinator